“Lenovo’s Mirage AR headset lets you be a Jedi in ‘Star Wars: Jedi Challenges’”

 The packaging for Star Wars: Jedi Challenges looks like it can fit a full desktop computer.
 There are a lot of components, so if you bought this for a child, you may want to spearhead the setup process.
-Inside the box is the Mirage AR headset, a Lightsaber Controller, a Tracking Beacon, a MicroUSB charging cable for the Lightsaber, and two AA batteries for the Beacon.
-You’ll also find three MicroUSB cables each with different ends — MicroUSB, Lightning, and USB Type-C. You have to connect a smartphone to the headset, so these options help ensure you can connect your phone, whether it’s an iPhone or an older Android phone.
+Inside the box is the Mirage AR headset, a lightsaber controller, a tracking beacon, a MicroUSB charging cable for the lightsaber, and two AA batteries for the beacon.
+You’ll also find three MicroUSB cables, each with different ends — MicroUSB, Lightning, and USB Type-C. You have to connect a smartphone to the headset, so these options help ensure you can connect your phone, whether it’s an iPhone or an older Android phone.

 On the left side of the headset is a flap you can open.
 Pull out the tray that’s inside — this is where your phone will sit.
-Continue the setup instructions, but we recommend choosing the appropriate MicroUSB connector and plugging it into the headset, and plug the other end into your phone.
-For example if you have an iPhone, choose the MicroUSB to Lightning cable and plug it into the headset and your iPhone, respectively.
+Continue following the setup instructions, but we recommend choosing the appropriate MicroUSB connector and plugging it into the headset, and plugging the other end into your phone.
+For example, if you have an iPhone, choose the MicroUSB to Lightning cable and plug it into the headset and your iPhone, respectively.
 You’ll get a prompt on your phone asking if you want to give the headset access to it.
 Once this is done, unplug it from the headset, and place the phone into the tray (which opens up).
 Make sure the screen is facing away from you, where there’s a gap in the tray.
 Close the tray, and insert it back into the headset.
 Connect the cable back to the headset.